 - Leader: Savage Gear 100% soft FluoroCarbon, diameter: 0.92 mm, breaking strength: 40.5 kg

-I use a variety of lures.
+For lures, I like to mix things up.
 My current favorites are spinners for Perch and Pike, and shads with jig heads for Zander, but I also use crankbaits, swimbaits and jerkbaits.

 Some catches